 Dan Lacroix’s Col. John Robinson Tribute

 Following the events at Concord, he continued to serve in the siege army around Boston.
 Continuing in Prescott’s regiment, he served as second in command at the Battle of Bunker Hill, one of the bloodiest engagements of the Revolutionary War.
 In a letter to John Adams written two months after the battle, Prescott wrote of Robinson that he “behaved with prudence and Courage” as he led a detachment to flank the enemy.
 In early 1776 Robinson was appointed colonel of a regiment of over 400 men in Cambridge in support of the Continental Army under Gen. George Washington.
-And later in 1777, Robinson commanded another militia regiment, keeping watch over British occupied Newport, Rhode Island.
+Later, in 1777, Robinson commanded another militia regiment, keeping watch over British-occupied Newport, Rhode Island.

 An unintended consequence of the war during the summer of 1775 was the spread of diseases from the Army’s camps around Boston and a significant increase in civilian deaths in Westford and other surrounding towns.
 Among these were three of John and Huldah Robinson’s young daughters, lost within two weeks.